 More Reasons to Love and Live in St. Louis

-- Diverse, vibrant music scene.
+- Diverse and vibrant music scene.

 - Variety of restaurants and ethnic foods, cool bars and “old city taverns.”

-- Relatively modest cost of living.
+- Comparatively modest cost of living.

 - Renowned life-science research universities.